 RHEUMATOID ARTHRITIS

 Rheumatoid Arthritis (RA) causes joint inflammation and pain.
 It happens when the immune system doesn’t work properly and attacks the lining of the joints, called the synovium.
-The disease commonly affects the hands, knees or ankles, and usually the same joint on both sides of the body, such as both hands or both knees.
-But sometimes RA causes problems in other parts of the body as well, such as the eyes, heart and circulatory system and/or the lungs.
+As a result, the disease commonly affects the hands, knees, or ankles, and usually the same joint on both sides of the body, such as both hands or both knees.
+However, sometimes RA causes problems in other parts of the body as well, such as the eyes, heart, circulatory system, and lungs.

-Rheumatoid Arthritis (RA) is a chronic inflammatory disorder that can affect more than just your joints.
-In some people, the condition can damage a wide variety of body systems, including the skin, eyes, lungs, heart and blood vessels.
+Moreover, Rheumatoid Arthritis (RA) is a chronic inflammatory disorder that can affect more than just your joints.
+In some people, the condition can damage a wide variety of body systems, including the skin, eyes, lungs, heart, and blood vessels.
+Therefore, early detection and treatment are crucial in managing symptoms and preventing further complications.

 GET A FREE CONSULTATION

-An autoimmune disorder, rheumatoid arthritis occurs when your immune system mistakenly attacks your own body’s tissues.
+Additionally, as an autoimmune disorder, rheumatoid arthritis occurs when your immune system mistakenly attacks your own body’s tissues.
+Consequently, this leads to chronic inflammation, which can severely impact mobility and quality of life over time.

 Causes of Rheumatoid Arthritis

-Rheumatoid Arthritis is an autoimmune disease.
-This means your immune system (which usually fights infection) attacks the cells that line your joints by mistake, making the joints swollen, stiff and painful.
+R.A. is an autoimmune disease.
+This means your immune system, which usually fights infection, attacks the cells that line your joints by mistake, making the joints swollen, stiff, and painful.
+As a result, this can cause long-term joint damage.

-Over time, this can damage the joints, cartilage and nearby bone.
+Over time, this can damage the joints, cartilage, and nearby bone.
+Consequently, it leads to decreased mobility and chronic discomfort.

-It’s not clear what triggers this problem with the immune system, although you’re at an increased risk if:
+It’s not clear what triggers this problem with the immune system.
+Nevertheless, you’re at an increased risk if:

-Rheumatoid Arthritis affects the lining of your joints, causing a painful swelling that can eventually result in bone erosion and joint deformity.
+Furthermore, Rheumatoid Arthritis affects the lining of your joints, causing painful swelling that can eventually result in bone erosion and joint deformity.
+Therefore, it is essential to seek treatment early to prevent severe complications.

 THE SYMPTOMS OF RHEUMATOID ARTHRITIS

-The inflammation associated with Rheumatoid Arthritis is what can damage other parts of the body as well.
-While new types of medications have improved treatment options dramatically, severe rheumatoid arthritis can still cause physical disabilities.
+In addition, the inflammation associated with Rheumatoid Arthritis is what can damage other parts of the body as well.
+While new types of medications have improved treatment options dramatically, severe R.A. can still cause physical disabilities.
+Thus, a combination of medical treatments and lifestyle changes is often necessary to manage the condition effectively.

 Is there a treatment for Rheumatoid Arthritis?